nikbaya/ldscsim/README.md

 ```

 ### Population Stratification
-Simulate a phenotype with heritability = 0.1 (under the infinitesimal model) using covariates that match the regex expression `PC[0-9]` as our covariates for the population stratification, without scaling the covariates.
+Simulate a phenotype with heritability = 0.1 (under the infinitesimal model) using covariates that match the regex `PC[0-9]` as our covariates for the population stratification, without scaling the covariates.

 ```python
 >>> sim_mt = simulate(mt=mt,genotype=mt.gt,h2=0.1,is_popstrat=True,cov_regex='PC[0-9]')